 Buenos Aires Airport - EZE

 The most convenient place to buy a prepaid sim card on arrival in Argentina is of course at the international airport of Buenos Aires, called Ezeiza (EZE).
 There are two stores where you can buy a sim card for tourists.
 Read more about it in my guide for buying a sim card at Buenos Aires Airport in 2024.

 Official retail stores

-All operators have multiple phone stores around Buenos Aires and other tourist destinations in Argentina.
+All operators have multiple phone stores around Buenos Aires and other cities and tourist destinations in Argentina.
 At the official retail stores of Personal Flow and Claro they sell prepaid sim cards or actually they give them for free and do the registration for free as well.

 There are uncountable kiosks all over every city, basically convenience stores.
 These little shop, often open 24 hours, sell prepaid sim cards for Argentina for less than $1 USD.
-These kiosks have sim cards of Personal Flow, Claro and Movistar.
+These kiosks have sim cards from Personal Flow, Claro and Movistar.
 But Traveltomtom does NOT recommend buying a prepaid sim card here, keep reading.